apennathur/arunpennathur/mycv.md

 11. A. Pennathur, S. Sivasubramaniam {MS student} and L.R.
 Contreras.
 Functional limitations in Mexican American elderly.
 International Journal of Industrial Ergonomics Volume 31, 41-50, 2003.

 12. A. Pennathur, L.R.
 Contreras, K. Arcaute {MS student} and W. Dowling.
 Manual dexterity of older Mexican American adults: a cross-sectional pilot investigation.
-International Journal of Industrial Ergonomics Volume 32, 419-443, 2003. [google scholar cites: 1]
+International Journal of Industrial Ergonomics Volume 32, 419-443, 2003.

 13. A. Pennathur and A. Mital.
 Worker mobility and training in advanced manufacturing.
-International Journal of Industrial Ergonomics Volume 32, 363-388, 2003. [google scholar cites: 3]
+International Journal of Industrial Ergonomics Volume 32, 363-388, 2003.

 14. A. Mital and A. Pennathur.
 Getting the Most Out of AMT-Based Systems: Recognizing and Managing Technology Limitations.
 International Journal of Manufacturing Technology and Management Volume 4, Nos.
-1 and 2, p96-118, 2002. [google scholar cites: 5]
+1 and 2, p96-118, 2002.

 15. A. Mital and A. Pennathur.
 Getting the Most Out of AMT-based Systems: Recognizing and Managing Human Limitations.
 International Journal of Manufacturing Technology and Management Volume 4, Nos.
-1 and 2, p119-133, 2002. [google scholar cites: 3]
+1 and 2, p119-133, 2002.

 16. A. Pennathur, A. Mital, and L. R. Contreras, Performance Reduction in Finger Amputees when Reaching and Operating Common Control Devices: A Pilot Experimental Investigation Using a Simulated Finger Disability.
-Journal of Occupational Rehabilitation Volume 11, Number 4, p281-290, December 2001. [google scholar cites: 1]
+Journal of Occupational Rehabilitation Volume 11, Number 4, p281-290, December 2001.

 17. M. Govindaraju, A. Pennathur, and A. Mital.
 Quality Improvement in Manufacturing Through Human Performance Enhancement.
-Journal of Integrated Manufacturing Systems Volume 12, Number 5, p360-367, 2001. [google scholar cites: 14]
+Journal of Integrated Manufacturing Systems Volume 12, Number 5, p360-367, 2001.

 18. W-C. Chiang, A. Pennathur, and A. Mital.
 Design and Manufacturing Consumer Products for Functionality: A Literature Review of Current Function Definitions and Design Support Tools.
-Journal of Integrated Manufacturing Systems Volume 12, Number 6, p430-448, 2001. [google scholar cites: 7]
+Journal of Integrated Manufacturing Systems Volume 12, Number 6, p430-448, 2001.

 19. A. Kansal, A. Mital, A. Pennathur, and K. Gokli.
 Undertaking Manufacturing Productivity Improvement Systematically Using Assistive Devices: A Case Study.
 International Journal of Industrial Engineering – Theory, Applications and Practice Volume 7, Number 3, p242-254, 2000.

 20. E. Martinez and G. Fierro {Undergraduate Design Mentor: A. Pennathur}.
 Design and Development of Anthropometric Profiles for the Elderly.
 Journal of Industrial Engineering Design Volume 3, Number 3, p4-6, Fall 2000.

 21. A. Pennathur, A. Mital, R.L.
 Huston, D.F.
 Thompson, G. Markle, M.A.
 Pitman, R.R.
 Bishu, L.L.
 Crumpton, S. Deivanayagam, J.E.
 Fernandez, D.B.
 Kaber, M. McElwee, M. L. McMulkin, V. N. Rajan, P.S.
 Ray, and D.R.
 Sule.
 A Framework for Training Workers in Contemporary Manufacturing Environments.
-International Journal of Computer Integrated Manufacturing Volume 12, Number 4, p291-310, 1999. [google scholar cites: 9]
+International Journal of Computer Integrated Manufacturing Volume 12, Number 4, p291-310, 1999.

 22. A. Mital, A. Pennathur, R.L.
 Huston, D.F.
 Thompson, M.A.
 Pitman, G. Markle, P.S.
 Ray, D.R.
 Sule, L.L.
 Crumpton, D.B.
 Kaber, R.R.
 Bishu, K.P.
 Rajurkar, S. Deivanayagam, V.N.
 Rajan, J.E.
 Fernandez, and M.L.
 McMulkin.
 The Need for Worker Training in Advanced Manufacturing Technology (AMT) Environments.
-International Journal of Industrial Ergonomics Volume 24, p173-184, 1999. [google scholar cites: 17]
+International Journal of Industrial Ergonomics Volume 24, p173-184, 1999.

 23. A. Mital, and A. Pennathur.
 Musculoskeletal Overexertion Injuries in the United States: Mitigating the Problem through Ergonomics and Engineering Interventions.
-Journal of Occupational Rehabilitation Volume 9, Number 2, p115-149, 1999. [google scholar cites: 2]
+Journal of Occupational Rehabilitation Volume 9, Number 2, p115-149, 1999.

 24. A. Mital, A. Pennathur, and A. Kansal.
 Nonfatal Occupational Injuries in the United States: Part I – Overall Trends and Data Summaries.
-International Journal of Industrial Ergonomics Volume 25, p109-129, 1999. [google scholar cites: 20]
+International Journal of Industrial Ergonomics Volume 25, p109-129, 1999.

 25. A. Mital, A. Pennathur, and A. Kansal.
 Nonfatal Occupational Injuries in the United States: Part II – Back Injuries.
-International Journal of Industrial Ergonomics Volume 25, p131-150, 1999. [google scholar cites: 5]
+International Journal of Industrial Ergonomics Volume 25, p131-150, 1999.

 26. A. Mital, A. Pennathur, and A. Kansal.
 Nonfatal Occupational Injuries in the United States: Part III – Upper Extremity Injuries.
-International Journal of Industrial Ergonomics Volume 25, p151-169, 1999. [google scholar cites: 8]
+International Journal of Industrial Ergonomics Volume 25, p151-169, 1999.

 27. A. Pennathur and A. Mital.
 A Comparison of Functional Capabilities of Individuals with and Without Finger Disabilities: An Exploratory Study.
-Journal of Occupational Rehabilitation Volume 9, Number 4, p227-245, 1999. [google scholar cites: 6]
+Journal of Occupational Rehabilitation Volume 9, Number 4, p227-245, 1999.

 28. A. Mital and A. Pennathur.
 Human Centered Manufacturing: A Necessity for Enhancing Productivity and Competitiveness.
 Society of Automotive Engineers (SAE) Technical Paper Series Technical Paper No. 1999-01-1605, 1999.

 29. A. Mital and A. Pennathur.
 Ergonomics in Manufacturing.
 SME Technical Paper Series, Technical Paper No. MM98-121, pp. MM98-121-1-24, 1998.

 30. A. Mital and A. Pennathur.
 The Necessity of Training Manufacturing Engineers in Ergonomics.
-International Journal for Manufacturing Science & Production, Volume 1, Number 1, p59-65, 1997. [google scholar cites: 1]
+International Journal for Manufacturing Science & Production, Volume 1, Number 1, p59-65, 1997.

 31. A. Mital, S.J.
 Scheer, J.M.
 Plunkett, A. Pennathur and M. Govindaraju.
 Enhancing Physical Fitness Levels of Paraplegics and Lower Extremity Amputees: A Critical Need.
 Critical Reviews in Physical and Rehabilitation Medicine Volume 8, Number 3, p221-234, 1996.

 32. A. Mital, R.W.
 Neimeier and A. Pennathur.
 A Model for Transferring Technology from the National Institute of Occupational Safety and Health (NIOSH) to Small Industries.
-International Journal of Industrial Engineering – Theory, Applications & Practice Volume 3, Number 3, p194-203, 1996. [google scholar cites: 3]
+International Journal of Industrial Engineering – Theory, Applications & Practice Volume 3, Number 3, p194-203, 1996.

 ### D. Technical Reports and Trade Publications